-We’ve already agreed that Search is going to be a key part to your business management system in Office 365 and SharePoint.
+Search is going to be a key part to any business management system in Office 365 and SharePoint.
 In this post, we mapped our crawled Expires Date property to the Managed Property named RefinableDate00.
-We then used that refiner date to customize the Search Results on our Sales Contracts Quick Search page with the “Two Lines” Display Template.
+Afterwards, the refiner date was customized for the Search Results on our Sales Contracts Quick Search page.
 That’s shown in the first image below.
 Also called out in that post: for the Contract Lifecycle Management (CLM) system, the dates were not in the right format because they included a timestamp.

 Reviewing the Refiner Managed Property RefinableDate00

 Something to note about the RefinableDate00 managed property that we created here: I also added an Alias value to the Managed Property definition so that I can refer to “RefinableDate00” as something more identifiable when its used in scenarios like the one covered herein.
 Later on, when I use “ExpireDateRefinable” in the Search DisplayTemplate…this is why:

 Creating the new Display Template for the Contract Lifecycle (CLM) Search Results

 My assumption is that you enabled the Publishing Infrastructure as we covered in this post.
 If you didn’t, the Master Pages gallery you’re about to see will not look the same.
 So, here’s what I’m going to do:

 - Go to the Master Page gallery.